 Retroactive changes to payroll distributions must be subjected to the closest scrutiny.
 These types of changes indicate a contradiction of previous monitoring reviews and, for that reason, should be limited to the correction of errors.
-If a retroactive change must be made, it must be approved and documented in accordance with the requirements included below.
+If a retroactive change must be made, it must be approved and documented in accordance with the requirements found in the Commitment Accounting policy.